vLeeH/twitterpost/README.md

 # Twitter lib - Developing
-Twitter library of the Twitter API.
+Twitter library for the Twitter API.